makkhay/FirebaseAI-Android-Chat-App/README.md

 send)
 - [x] User can copy / paste text from the chat log into the message box
 - [x] Your chatroom must be interactive.
-- [ ] Allow users to post videos and photos in chat using some basic animation ( The online chat API doesn't accept anything other than a string so picture and video cannot be displayed but users can pick.
-Animation is also added. )
 - [x] Add a chat shortcut button with various shortcut options and some basic animations

 ### TODO Part 2 Extra credit